 I started explaining the circuitous process the court went through on this issue.
 But this post is already longer than I hoped.
 Basically, the court flipped a lot of confusing and contradictory case law to hold that you have to ask the “Do you have strong feelings about this crime?” question if requested by the defendant.
 Why?
 Because the court reasoned that this goes directly to the issue of bias which is the purpose of our voir dire process in the first place.

 How does this ruling impact civil trial lawyers?
 The answer is clear: I don’t know.

 How are we going to find out for sure?
-A judge is going to refuse the instruction, a plaintiff is going to lose, and we are going to find out.
+A judge will refuse the instruction, a plaintiff will lose, and we will find out.
 When will that happen?
 Who knows?